 IRS Commissioner Danny Werfel outlined the agency’s plans, emphasizing that only some groups of taxpayers will face increased scrutiny.
 The IRS’s strategic plan for the next three tax years includes a sharp increase in audits, mainly targeting wealthy individuals and large corporations.
 However, the agency reiterated that it will not boost enforcement for people earning less than $400,000 annually, which covers the majority of U.S. taxpayers.

-Specifically, the IRS plans to triple the audit rates on large corporations with assets exceeding $250 million, raising the audit rates to 22.6% in tax year 2026 from 8.8% in 2019.
-Large partnerships with assets over $10 million will see their audit rates increase tenfold, rising to 1% in tax year 2026 from 0.1% in 2019.
-Wealthy individuals with total positive income exceeding $10 million will see their audit rates increase by 50% to 16.5% from 11% in 2019.
+Specifically, the IRS plans to triple audit rates on large corporations with assets over $250 million.
+The rate will rise to 22.6% in tax year 2026, up from 8.8% in 2019.
+Large partnerships with assets exceeding $10 million will also face sharper scrutiny.
+Their audit rate will jump tenfold, reaching 1% in 2026 compared to just 0.1% in 2019.
+Wealthy individuals with total income above $10 million will also see higher enforcement.
+Their audit rate will increase by 50%, climbing to 16.5% in 2026 from 11% in 2019.

 Commissioner Werfel emphasized that there is no new wave of audits targeting middle- and low-income individuals or small businesses.
 The focus is on big corporations, complex partnerships, and high-wealth individuals earning over $10 million annually.
 Werfel stated that this focus sends an essential message to complex filers and high-wealth individuals, indicating that the IRS prioritizes enforcement in these areas.

-Additionally, the IRS outlined its efforts to bolster hiring, thanks to the new IRA funding.
-While the agency employed over 100,000 people in the mid-1990s, its workforce had dwindled to about 73,000 in 2019 due to retirements and funding cuts.
-The IRS has recently increased its workforce to about 90,000 full-time equivalent employees, with plans to expand to 102,500 workers in the coming years.
-Werfel clarified that many new hires are replacing retiring employees and that the hiring data should dispel any misconceptions about a significantly expanded IRS workforce.
+Additionally, the IRS outlined its efforts to boost hiring with the help of new IRA funding.
+In the mid-1990s, the agency employed over 100,000 people.
+By 2019, the number had dropped to about 73,000 due to retirements and funding cuts.
+Recently, the IRS increased its workforce to nearly 90,000 full-time employees.
+It also plans to expand further, reaching about 102,500 workers in the coming years.
+Werfel clarified that many of these hires are replacing retiring staff.
+He also noted that the data should remove misconceptions about a greatly expanded IRS workforce.

-In conclusion, the IRS’s planned increase in audits reflects its efforts to ensure tax compliance among wealthy individuals and large corporations.
-While these audits are expected to rise significantly, the agency is reassuring middle- and low-income taxpayers that they will not face heightened enforcement.
-The focus remains on addressing tax evasion in high-wealth sectors, signaling the IRS’s commitment to fairness and accountability in tax administration.
+In conclusion, the IRS’s planned increase in audits shows its effort to enforce tax compliance among wealthy individuals and large corporations.
+These audits are expected to rise significantly in the coming years.
+However, the agency assures middle- and low-income taxpayers that they will not face extra enforcement.
+The focus remains on tackling tax evasion in high-wealth sectors.
+This approach highlights the IRS’s commitment to fairness and accountability in tax administration.